-27. non-fiction book from one of his fave authors
+27. Non-fiction book from one of his favorite authors

-Next time I do this I will really plan ahead.
-Making sure that I had a little treat for each day became a challenge towards the middle of the month.
-Then there is the budget issue.
+However, I need to be mindful of the budget.
 I created homemade items (like the food and sock monkey) and sprinkled them throughout the month while purchasing little things to fill in the rest of the days.
-The cost on most days was very inexpensive – around $5 each.

 Overall, I spent less than $5 a day on gifts throughout the birthday month.